What Is Anti-Malware? How Does It Work And Why Your Business Needs It.

-You’ve likely heard of anti-malware and know it helps keep business networks safe.
-But what exactly is it and how does it work
+As a business leader, cybersecurity should always be top of mind, but it can be complicated and overwhelming.
+You’ve likely heard of anti-malware and know it helps keep business networks and systems safe.
+But what exactly is anti-malware protection, and how does it work?
+How is it different to anti-spam and anti-virus?

 In this article, we’ll provide a comprehensive, easy-to-understand guide to anti-malware.
 We’ll explore what it is and how it works.
-We’ll explain how it differs from anti-spam and antivirus software.
-And we’ll also look at how much you can expect to pay for an anti-malware solution.
+We’ll explain how it differs from anti-spam and anti-virus software.
+And we’ll also look at how to choose the right anti-malware solution for your business.

-We are often asked about anti-malware, so this article tackles the subject head-on.
+We are often asked about anti-malware, so this article aims to tackle the subject head-on.

 What Is Anti-Malware?

-As the name suggests, anti-malware is a proactive software tool that scans networks and data for malware (or malicious software).
+As the name suggests, anti-malware is a proactive software program that is designed to protect your IT systems and provide real-time protection by scanning networks and data for malware (or malicious software).
 When it identifies malware, it removes it.

 How Does Anti-Malware Work?